Robrusch/SPARSE/README.md

 *utils.py*: a utility module containing handy functions for the further analysis of numerical results obtained using SPARSE.

-*requirements.txt*: list of package requirements for the SPARSE module and its utility functions.

 *example_potential.py*: a Python script that automatically calculates an example potential matrix and writes it into CSV files compatible with SPARSE.

 *SPARSE_tutorial.ipynb*: an IPython notebook tutorial for SPARSE, check it out!

+*requirements.txt*: list of package requirements for the SPARSE module and its utility functions.

+*LICENSE.txt*: MIT license.